mkuthan/mkuthan.github.io/_posts/2022-04-02-gcp-finops.md

 As a data engineer I'm interested in the total costs of the selected data pipeline.
 Then I need to have an ability to drill down into the cost of every single resource used by this pipeline.

-Resource oriented costs reports are not sufficient, they do not provide necessary insight into the data pipelines.
+Resource oriented costs reports aren't sufficient, they do not provide necessary insight into the data pipelines.
 {: .notice--info}

 ## Data pipeline oriented costs tracking